shasibhusanJena/AWS-Solutions-Architect-Associate/Notes/defination.md

       - Using the S3 APIs and features available in AWS Regions today, S3 on Outposts makes it easy to store and retrieve data on your Outpost, as well as secure the data, control access, tag, and report on it.
       - ideal for workloads with local data residency requirements.

-2. **Encryption**
-   - SSE-S3:
-     - AWS S3 manages its own keys
-     - Keys are rotated every month
-     - Request Header - x-amz-server-side-encryption(AES256)
-   - SSE-KMS:
-     - Customer manages keys in KMS
-     - Request Headers - x-amz-server-side-encryption(aws:kms) and x-amz-server-side-encryption-aws-kms-key-id(ARN for key in KMS)
-   - SSE-C:
-     - Customer sends the key with every request
-     - S3 performs encryption and decryption without storing the key
-     - HTTPS is mandatory
-3. **Fargate** allocates the right amount of compute, eliminating the need to choose instances and scale cluster capacity.
+2. **Fargate** allocates the right amount of compute, eliminating the need to choose instances and scale cluster capacity.
    - You only pay for the resources required to run your containers, so there is no over-provisioning and paying for additional servers.
    - By default, Fargate tasks are given a minimum of **20 GiB of free ephemeral storage**
-4. **AWS Transit Gateway** is a service that enables customers to connect their Amazon Virtual Private Clouds (VPCs) and their on-premises networks to a single gateway.
+3. **AWS Transit Gateway** is a service that enables customers to connect their Amazon Virtual Private Clouds (VPCs) and their on-premises networks to a single gateway.
    - As you grow the number of workloads running on AWS, you need to be able to scale your networks across multiple accounts and Amazon VPCs to keep up with the growth.
-5. **Notes**
+4. **Notes**
      - Throttling is the process of limiting the number of requests an authorized program can submit to a given operation in a given amount of time.
 API gateway can handle this not LoadBalancer.
      - You can use **AWS WAF with your Application Load Balancer to allow or block requests based on the rules** in a web access control list (web ACL).Configure the listener over HTTP and HTTPS to forward traffic to the application target group.
      - Accidental deletion of data in the bucket can be handled by **Enable versioning on the bucket**  and **Enable MFA** on the bucket.